Last updated 03.25.2026

 Regular dental visits

 Visit your Aspen Dental care team every 6 to 12 months.
-These visits help monitor your implants and keep your oral health on track.
+These visits help monitor your implants, assess your dentures and keep your oral health on track.

 Protecting your restoration

-Avoid using your teeth to open packages or bite very hard items.
+Avoid using your teeth to open packages or bite very hard foods like nuts.
 If you notice changes like looseness or discomfort, contact your care team so they can take a closer look.

 Who may be a candidate for hybrid dentures